-Do I need to have filed my 2019 Taxes to apply?
 No, 2019 Taxes do not have to be filed prior to applying for the loan.
-However, businesses will be asked to submit IRS form 4506T, which provides the SBA with access to historical tax returns Will depend on the lender How long will the loan application take?
-2-3 weeks plus an additional 5 days for funding Unknown at this stage
+However, businesses will be asked to submit IRS form 4506T, which provides the SBA with access to historical tax returns How long will the loan application take?
+2-3 weeks plus an additional 5 days for funding